aurora-is-near/aurora-e2e-tests/README.md

 > [!IMPORTANT]
-> </br>Sensitive information must be stored locally in .env file, or as variable/ secret in repository options.
+> Sensitive information must be stored locally in .env file, or as variable/ secret in repository options.

 A sample .env file can be generated as follows:
 ```